dirigible-io/dirigible-io.github.io/_posts/blogs/2018-12-05-you_dont_need_abs_to_model_apps.md

 ![BPM-PoD](/img/posts/20181205/bpm-pod.png){: .img-responsive }

 This is what the flow of a Print on Demand business process looks like at the background in the Eclipse Dirigible Web IDE.
-Meanwhile, here is an example for a customly build view that lets users purchase their books on demand:
+Meanwhile, here is an example for a custom-built view that lets users purchase their books on demand:

 ![BPM-PoD-UI](/img/posts/20181205/bpm-pod-ui.png){: .img-responsive }